 For further information, please contact:

-Jon Olav Ødegård, Chief Financial Officer of Hofseth BioCare ASA
+Jon Olav Ødegård, CEO of Hofseth BioCare ASA

 About Hofseth BioCare ASA:

-The company is founded on the core values of sustainability and optimal utilization of natural resources.
-Through an innovative hydrolysis technology, HBC can preserve the quality of lipids, proteins and calcium from fresh salmon off-cuts.
+Other leads are focused on the protection of the Gastro- Intestinal (GI) system against inflammation (including ulcerative colitis and the orphan condition necrotising enterocolitis) and using peptide fractions of salmon protein hydrolysate (SPH also known as 'ProGo') as a Medical Food to help treat age-related Sarcopenia, and as a treatment for Iron Deficiency Anemia.
+The company is founded on the core values of sustainability, optimal utilization of natural resources and full traceability.
+Through an innovative hydrolysis technology, HBC can preserve the quality of the lipids, proteins and calcium from fresh salmon off-cuts.

-Hofseth BioCare's headquarters are in Ålesund, Norway with branches in Oslo, London, Zürich, Chicago, Mumbai, Palo Alto and Tokyo.
+Hofseth BioCare's headquarters are in Ålesund, Norway with branches in Oslo, London, Zürich, Ningbo, New Jersey and Palo Alto.

 This information is subject to the disclosure requirements pursuant to Section 5-12 of the Norwegian Securities Trading Act